 (a) any change in the address of the registered office of the incorporated practice; and

-(b) any change in the members or directors of an incorporated practice.
+(b) any change in the members or directors of an incorporated practice and, in the case of new members, the name, designation, business address (and where appropriate registered offices) of all such new members.

-5.6.4 Incorporated practices shall send to the Secretary a copy of all documents which require to be filed with the registrar of companies or the Accountant in Bankruptcy contemporaneously with the despatch of such documents to the registrar of companies or the Accountant in Bankruptcy.
+5.6.4 Incorporated practices shall send to the Secretary a copy of all documents which require to be filed with the Registrar of Companies or the Accountant in Bankruptcy contemporaneously with the despatch of such documents to the Registrar of Companies or the Accountant in Bankruptcy.

-5.6.5 Incorporated practices shall send to the Secretary a copy of all certificates issued by the registrar of companies forthwith upon receipt thereof by the incorporated practice.
+5.6.5 Incorporated practices shall send to the Secretary a copy of all certificates issued by the Registrar of Companies forthwith upon receipt thereof by the incorporated practice.

-5.6.6 No person who is not a member of an incorporated practice (and duly qualified to be such a member in terms of rule 5.2) shall enjoy any of the rights of membership except (subject to rule 5.4.1(f)) an executor of a deceased member of the incorporated practice qua executor of that member.
+5.6.6 No person who is not a member of an incorporated practice (and duly qualified to be such a member in terms of rule 5) shall enjoy any of the rights of membership except (subject to rule 5.4.1(d)) an executor of a deceased member of the incorporated practice qua executor of that member.

-5.6.7 Where a member of an incorporated practice dies or for any other reason ceases to hold a current practising certificate or, as the case may be, has its certificate of recognition revoked under rule 5.9 the incorporated practice shall immediately take the necessary steps, whether in terms of its memorandum or articles of association or otherwise, to ensure compliance with this rule 5.
+5.6.7 Where a member of an incorporated practice dies or for any other reason ceases to hold a current practising certificate or, as the case may be, has its certificate of recognition revoked the incorporated practice shall immediately take the necessary steps, whether in terms of its incorporation documents or otherwise, to ensure compliance with this rule 5.

 5.6.8 No person shall be appointed or shall act as a director of an incorporated practice which is a company unless he is a member thereof.